tomverbeure/bscan_tools/README.md

 jtag newtap EP1AGX90EF1152C6N   tap -irlen 10 -expected-id 0x021230dd
 jtag newtap EPM570              tap -irlen 10 -expected-id 0x020a20dd
 ```

+The `-expected-id` parameter specifies the JTAG IDCODE of the chips in the JTAG scan chain.
+OpenOCD can figure out those values for you with an autoscan.
+For well documented chips (such
+as Intel FPGAs and CPLDs), you can also find these values in their development documentation
+or in their BDSL files.

 * Create an OpenOCD file that prints the boundary scan register contents: